 - Fire.
 Both types of insulation have been made to withstand fire.
 Fiberglass insulation is not very flammable.
 However, once it ignites, it does emit toxic gases.
 Cellulose fiberglass is treated with a fire retardant.
 It will actually act as a fire barrier, slowing a fire down.

 While fiberglass insulation may be easier to install — generally professionals are needed for blown-in cellulose insulation — most experts agree that the biggest factor that affects insulation performance is how well it’s installed.
 Contact us at Ernst Heating and Cooling for all your home comfort needs.
 We have been serving the Metro-East area since 1951.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about insulation performance and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about insulation performance and other HVAC topics, visit our blog.